 Smegma is a clinical diagnosis made by a pediatrician, urologist, gynecologist, or primary care provider based on symptoms, hygiene practices, and a physical exam.

-There are typically no special tests required to confirm the diagnosis, however a doctor or other healthcare provider may recommend collecting a sample of the secretions to be analyzed at the lab if there is any concern for sexually transmitted infections (STIs).
+There are typically no special tests required to confirm the diagnosis, however a doctor or other healthcare provider may recommend collecting a sample of the secretions to be analyzed at the lab if there is any concern for a sexually transmitted infection (STI).

 Possible causes